-Schools were divided into two regions, with training for schools in the Eastern region scheduled and completed during the 2018/2019 school year.
-The training for schools in the Western region is now being scheduled for 2019/2020.
-Please find attached a list of schools who will be provided the training during this school year.
+Schools have been divided into two regions.
+The training for the 2020-2021 school year will be provided to the schools in the Eastern Region as well as to those schools in the Western region who were unable to schedule the training during the 2019-2020 school year.
+Please find attached a PowerPoint which includes a list of schools who will be provided the training during this school year.